tomodachi94/awesome-computercraft/README.md

 **ComputerCraft** is a mod for Minecraft which adds computers which are programmable with the Lua programming language. **ComputerCraft: Tweaked** is a fork of the mod for newer Minecraft versions.

 If you want to contribute, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you have other questions, see the [FAQ](https://github.com/tomodachi94/awesome-computercraft/wiki/FAQ).

 A note on abbreviations: `CC` is ComputerCraft, `CC:T` is ComputerCraft: Tweaked, and `CC:R` is ComputerCraft: Restitched.